Jose P. Laurel Highway

 Jose P. Laurel Highway is a 49 km, two-to-six lane, major highway running within the province of Batangas.
 The highway forms part of National Route 4 (N4) of the Philippine highway network.
-It is also known as Santo Tomas Bypass Road in Santo Tomas, Manila–Batangas Road from its junction with General Malvar Street in Santo Tomas southwards, and Ayala Highway in Lipa.
+It is also known as Manila–Batangas Diversion Road in Santo Tomas, Manila–Batangas Road from its junction with General Malvar Street in Santo Tomas southwards, and Ayala Highway in Lipa.

 The highway was named in honor of José Paciano Laurel, who served as the president of the Second Philippine Republic.
 Laurel was born in Tanauan, Batangas, through which the highway traverses.

 Route description

-Jose P. Laurel Highway starts at the Santo Tomas Junction, a roundabout intersection with the Maharlika Highway and Governor Carpio Avenue in Santo Tomas.
-It then enters Tanauan, Malvar, Lipa, where it diverts motorists around the poblacion as Ayala Highway, San Jose, and Batangas City, where it ends at Lawas Junction, its intersection with Palico–Balayan–Batangas Road and P. Burgos Street (Manila-Batangas Pier Road) in the poblacion.
-The Southern Tagalog Arterial Road mostly parallels the highway and crosses each other at Lipa and Batangas City.
+Jose P. Laurel Highway starts at the Santo Tomas Junction, a roundabout with the Maharlika Highway and Governor Carpio Avenue (officially part of Manila South Road via Santo Tomas Poblacion) in Santo Tomas, officially as the Manila–Batangas Diversion Road, which bypasses the Santo Tomas poblacion.
+It then merges with the old main route, officially known as the Manila–Batangas Road, and passes through the downtowns of Tanauan and Malvar.
+In Lipa, it bypasses the city proper as Ayala Highway before rejoining the old alignment.
+The highway continues south through San Jose, where it bypasses its town proper, and Batangas City, where it ends at Lawas Junction, its intersection with Palico–Balayan–Batangas Road and P. Burgos Street (Manila–Batangas Pier Road) in the city proper.

+The Southern Tagalog Arterial Road mostly parallels the highway and crosses each other in Lipa and Batangas City.

 History

-Most of the highway is historically called Manila–Batangas Road.
-It was designated as Highway 19 or Route 19, a route that linked Santo Tomas to the then-municipality of Batangas and was the logical continuation of Route 1 (Manila South Road), an old road from Manila that includes the present-day Maharlika Highway, prior to the completion of its section towards Alaminos, Laguna circa 1930s.
+Most of the highway traces its roots to the Manila–Batangas Road or Calamba–Batangas Road, which connects Calamba, Laguna, to the Batangas Bay coastline in the then-town of Batangas.
+Construction of the road began on October 1, 1900.
+By 1901, segments from Calamba to Tanauan and from the Batangas Bay to the Batangas poblacion have been completed.
+On March 20, 1903, the highway was completed when the segments between Tanauan and Batangas were opened.
+The road was designated as Highway 19 or Route 19 from Santo Tomas southwards, while the northern segment up to Calamba formed part of Highway 1 or Route 1, which would be eventually integrated to the Manila South Road and eventually the Pan-Philippine Highway (up to Calamba Interchange with South Luzon Expressway).

 New alignments bypassing the downtowns of San Jose, Lipa (now known as Ayala Highway), and Santo Tomas (officially known as Manila–Batangas Diversion Road), respectively, were later built and made part of the present-day Jose P. Laurel Highway.